 “Al-Haj”

-— From up north.
-A plumber with a passion for skateboarding.
+— A garbageman with a passion for photography.
 He’s streetwise and lively.
-He makes others laugh but by accident.
+He makes others laugh but often by accident.
+He’d like to have his place.

 “Dwi”